kLMWOLFF/md-soft-skin/01.introduction/README.md

 - Less is more.
 - Create an engaging experience.

+## **Planing:**
+**Phase 1: Observation, Field Research, and Experimentation (October 14 to October 25)**
+- Understanding the world of soft robotics
+- Mapping initial ideas and research, apply the methodologies taught in class.
+- Start prototype and pitch ideas.
+- Compile references on soft robotics, current and future innovations, and insights (literature, science fiction, films, product design, and textile design)
+- Examine the concept of domestic spaces (field research, observations, and interviews).

+**Phase 2: Intentions and Concepts (October 25 to November 16)**
+- Define initial intentions, user scenarios, and possible interactions.
+- Create paper mock-ups to test and pitch our first ideas.
+Focus on visualizing the project intentions (mock-ups, scenarios, drawings) and preparing a presentation for our mid-critique.

+**Phase 3: Prototyping (November 18 to December 20)**
+- Develop scenarios and paper prototypes to illustrate and test our initial ideas.
+- Shape and form exploration.
+- Prototyping (3D, electronics, etc.).
+- Continue iterating and refine the final details
+- Test day

+**Phase 4: Final Development, Scenario Creation, and Presentation (December 20 to January 15)**
+- Completing the project, scenario, and final production
+- Create all the final assets needed for your presentation and the final jury.

 ## **Deliverables:**
 1. Presentation (research, goals, insights and methodology).
 2. PDF detailing the key interactions of your object.